Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer: The Kraus Maps

 Because we are interested in the possibility of simulating dissipative dynamics on a quantum computer, we now explore some of the details behind how one would do this.
-The basic strategy is to determine the so-called Kraus map (see below), which can be implemented in a Trotterized form, if the quantum hardware has the capability of partial resets, or in an integrated form for special cases, such as the noninteracting limit studied here.

-The relationship between a Kraus map and its associated master equation, such as the one in Eq.~(\ref{master:gen}), is well known.
-It is determined by studying the formal time evolution of a density matrix described by the given master equation.
-We can then think of this as a quantum map of one density matrix onto another as a function of time---this essentially defines the so-called Kraus map\cite{Andersson2007}.
-The details for how to do this follow next.
+We devise two schemes: \begin{enumerate} \item[(i)] The dynamics of the system is solved directly by the quantum computer using Trotter steps; \item[(ii)] We show how to dissipatively prepare the long-time NESS in one step. \end{enumerate} To create a better connection with quantum computation, it is useful to express the time evolution of the density matrix in terms of the operator-sum representation:

+where $\rho(t)$ is the system density matrix at time $t$, $\rho(t_0)$ is set by the initial condition, and $K_i$ are the Kraus operators that satisfy the following sum rule:

+In our case, the set of $K_i$ depends on the master equation we started with and on the particular scheme that we want to adopt: (i) or (ii).